dmarakom6/shellnotes/README.md

 ## quickread:
   Read a note directly from terminal.
 ## listnotes:
-  View a full list of notes from your notes folder.
+  View a full list of notes from your default notes folder.
 ## delnote:
-  Delete a note from your notes folder.
+  Delete a note from your default notes folder.
 ## shellnotes(-v or --version, -r,-h or --help):
   Information about shellnotes.
 ## findnote: